Tapanappa Whalebone Vineyard Cabernet Sauvignon Shiraz

 Additional information

-This wine is a blend of Cabernet Sauvignon grown on the iconic Whalebone Vineyard in Wratonbully, with Shiraz sourced from Mount Barker in the Adelaide Hills.
-This wine unites two exceptional sites in a seamless expression of structure, depth, and grace.
+Tapanappa Whalebone Vineyard Cabernet Sauvignon Shiraz is a premium Australian red blend that captures the refined power and elegance of South Australia’s most compelling cool-climate terroirs.
+This wine is a blend of Cabernet Sauvignon grown on the iconic Whalebone Vineyard in Wrattonbully, with Shiraz sourced from Mount Barker in the Adelaide Hills – uniting two exceptional sites in a seamless expression of structure, depth, and grace.

-Both grape varieties for the Whalebone Vineyard Cabernet Sauvignon Shiraz are vinified separately, but using the same method – with minimal intervention, gravity fed traditional winemaking.
+Both grape varieties for the Whalebone Vineyard Cabernet Sauvignon Shiraz are vinified separately, but using the same method – with minimal intervention, gravity-fed traditional winemaking.

 The Tapanappa Whalebone Vineyard Cabernet Sauvignon is hand-harvested under the cover of night and transported directly to the Tapanappa Winery in the Piccadilly Valley, preserving the freshness and integrity of the fruit.
 The Tapanappa Shiraz is hand-harvested from Mount Barker in the Adelaide Hills, one of South Australia’s most celebrated cool-climate wine regions.